Looking for the best gondola ride in Venice? In this article, we share our top tips for a better Venice gondola experience. Find out!

 You can ask the gondolier to drop you off at a different place than where you started, but usually, they won’t go out of their usual route in order to bring you somewhere.

-Nowadays, gondolas are mainly used for the entertainment of tourists – for sightseeing, romantic evenings, or simply to experience Venice in a similar way as people have done it for centuries.
+Nowadays, gondolas are mainly used for the entertainment of tourists – for sightseeing, romantic evenings, or simply to experience Venice in a similar way as people have done for centuries.

 There are quite some rules and regulations meant to ensure a similar ‘authentic’ experience for all tourists and fair business for gondoliers.